T. J. Warren

-Anthony "T. J." Warren Jr. (born September 5, 1993) is an American professional basketball player for the Phoenix Suns of the National Basketball Association (NBA).
+Anthony "T. J." Warren Jr. (born September 5, 1993) is an American professional basketball player who last played for the Westchester Knicks of the NBA G League.
 He played college basketball as a small forward for the NC State Wolfpack in the Atlantic Coast Conference (ACC).
 In the 2013–14 season, he earned consensus second-team All-American honors and was named the ACC Player of the Year after leading the conference in scoring with 24.9 points per game.

 Warren was picked in the first round of the 2014 NBA draft with the 14th overall pick by the Phoenix Suns, where he spent five seasons with the team before being traded to the Indiana Pacers in 2019.
 During the NBA bubble in 2020, Warren had a breakout performance, averaging 31.0 points per game and a career-high 53-point game against the Philadelphia 76ers.
 After injuries derailed his final few years in Indiana, Warren signed with the Brooklyn Nets in 2022 and was traded back to the Suns in 2023.
+He has also played for the Minnesota Timberwolves.

 High school career

 Warren graduated from Brewster Academy, but Warren also attended Riverside High School and Word of God Christian Academy prior to Brewster.
 He averaged 14 points per game on Word of God's team and his team finished the season at 24–3.
 While at Brewster Academy in Wolfeboro, New Hampshire, Warren was a small forward for his varsity basketball team.
-Warren earned 1st Team All NEPSAC honors and led his team to the National Prep Championship finishing with a record of 33-1.
+Warren earned 1st Team All NEPSAC honors and led his team to the National Prep Championship finishing with a record of 33–1.
 Ranked number 32 in the MaxPreps Class of 2012 Top 100, Warren became a hot commodity for college recruits.
 During his senior year of high school, Warren was viewed by multiple colleges, including North Carolina State University, Georgetown, and University of North Carolina.
 After visiting some of his prospective schools, Warren officially committed to North Carolina State University on November 2, 2011.
 Warren was recruited by Orlando Early, the assistant coach at NCSU.
 Warren was part of the second highest ranked college basketball draft class by CBSsports along with Tyler Lewis and Rodney Purvis.
 All three of the players were All-Americans and natives of North Carolina.
 He became the 23rd ranked prospect on the ESPN recruiting board for the 2012 recruiting class before committing to play for North Carolina State University.